LexRS/BeerApp/README.md

-This is my first company test task as an iOS developer.
+This is my first company test assignment as an iOS developer.
 Such pleasant memories.
 I left it here just for fun.